rogercampos/data_keeper/README.md

 # Dump only selected tables, and a custom SQL
 DataKeeper.define_dump(:config) do |d|
-  # Specific tables, al rows
+  # Specific tables, all rows
   d.table "products"
   d.table "traits"